softcite/software-mentions/client/Readme.md

 > python3 software_mention_client.py --repo-in /mnt/data/biblio/pmc_oa_dir/ --config ./my_config.json

-### Processing a collection of PDF stored on AWS S3 harvested by biblio-glutton-harvester
+### Processing a collection of PDF harvested by biblio-glutton-harvester stored locally

 [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) creates a collection manifest as a LMDB database to keep track of the harvesting of large collection of files.
-Storage of the resource can be located on a (local) file system or on a AWS S3 storage.
-The `software-mention` client can use the JSON dump file corresponding to the collection manifest to process the harvested documents.
+Storage of the resource can be located on a local file system or on a AWS S3 storage.
+The `software-mention` client can use the local data repository produced by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) and in particular its collection manifest to process these harvested documents.

+* locally:

-> python3 software_mention_client.py --data-path ./data/dump.json
+> python3 software_mention_client.py --data-path /mnt/data/biblio-glutton-harvester/data/

-`--data-path` indicates the path where the json resource description is located
+`--data-path` indicates the path to the repository of data harvested by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester).

+The resulting JSON files will be enriched by the metadata records of the processed PDF and will be stored together with each processed PDF in the data repository.

 ## License and contact